 He’s not the only repeater this week; after not having his name listed once among the NBA Best of the Week rookie listing, Minnesota Timberwolves center Gorgui Dieng is back for a second straight week.

 And as far as the Best of the Worst goes, I’m sure someone will find fault with it and might even invoke one of my truly least favorite non-word words and call me a “hater” … because, you know, I have nothing better to do with my time than to manufacture bad statistics for a player.

 Except, wait … I didn’t manufacture those horrible numbers, the player did.

 Logic.
 It can be such an infernal pain in the neck sometimes.

 As always, the players selected for the NBA Best of the Week must play at least 25 minutes a game in more than half of their team’s games (rookies must average 20 minutes a game to be selected).

 All statistical information from NBA.com/Stats.

-Tags: Chicago Bulls Demarcus Cousins Featured Golden State Warriors Gorgui Dieng Houston Rockets Jeremy Lin Kevin Durant Kirk Hinrich Los Angeles Lakers Miami Heat Michael Carter-williams Minnesota Timberwolves Nba Best Of The Week Norris Cole Oklahoma City Thunder Philadelphia 76ers Popular Ryan Kelly Sacramento Kings San Antonio Spus Stephen Curry Toronto Raptors
+Tags: Chicago Bulls Demarcus Cousins Golden State Warriors Gorgui Dieng Houston Rockets Jeremy Lin Kevin Durant Kirk Hinrich Los Angeles Lakers Miami Heat Michael Carter-williams Minnesota Timberwolves Nba Best Of The Week Norris Cole Oklahoma City Thunder Philadelphia 76ers Ryan Kelly Sacramento Kings San Antonio Spus Stephen Curry Toronto Raptors